MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 </div>
 ```
 >
 Here we see another [Handlebars Helper](http://handlebarsjs.com/block_helpers.html) in the form of `#each`.
 If we have a collection of objects, such as all of the posts that belong in a room, we can create a block of HTML for _each_ one of them.
-Also notice the `<a>...</a>` tag towards the bottom–it's another example of using nested routes.
+Also notice the `<a>` tag towards the bottom–it's another example of using nested routes.

 Before we can use the `posts` collection in that view, we need to define it in our controller (`routes/rooms.js`).